Skip to content

 And even better?
 You enjoy it.

-Why it actually helps (even if it feels silly)
+Why word search puzzles actually help (even if it feels silly)

 Your brain gets to do something